siwhelan/Defensive_Programming_Exception_Handling/README.md

     If you choose to view the history, enter the name of the text file you want to view If you choose to start a new calculation, enter two numbers and the operation you'd like to perform The calculator will output the result and save the equation to a text file

+# Feedback

+If you have any feedback, please reach out to me at simon@swhelan.dev